Statutory rights in accordance with the Employment Act 2006 came into force for eligible employees on or after 30 September 2007.

 8. Procedure for management to follow

-8.1 On receipt of an accurately completed application for flexible working, the line manager will acknowledge receipt of the request (see acknowledgement slip on form at Annex 1) and then must:
+8.1 On receipt of an accurately completed application for flexible working (see form at Annex 1), the line manager will acknowledge receipt of the request (see acknowledgement slip on form at Annex 1) and then must:

 8.3 There is a duty for the line manager to consider a request for flexible working which has been properly made, and to establish whether the request can be accommodated within the needs of the business.